Medically reviewed by Michelle Worley, RN

 Have you ever noticed that after a while items like coffee, your retainer, or a cup that has been left out get a little moldy?
 Even though you didn’t purposely introduce mold or germs to these items, it still collected and flourished.
 You need to clean them on a regular basis to avoid getting sick.
 You need to clean your CPAP for the same reason!

-That’s right, while you’re cleaning your everyday items, don’t forget to clean your CPAP machine and CPAP supplies too!
+That’s right, while you’re cleaning your everyday items, don’t forget to clean your CPAP machine and CPAP parts too!
 Keep reading to learn how to clean your CPAP!

 Why CPAP Cleaning is Important